showa-yojyo/clipart/README.md

 Sketchbook
 ======================================================================
-This repository contains a collection of SVG files I create with [Inkscape][1].
+This repository mainly contains a collection of SVG files I create with [Inkscape][1].

 Tools
 ----------------------------------------------------------------------